Better Care

 The clinical Psychologists are involved in the assessment for Autistic Spectrum disorder.
 They will look at your child’s emotional, behavioural and cognitive strengths and needs.

-Consultant Paediatricians & Registrars
+Consultant Paediatricians and Registrars

-Assess all children referred to the CDC to determine their medical needs and diagnosis.
+Consultant Paediatricians and Registrars assess all children referred to the CDC to determine their medical needs and diagnosis.
 They may refer children to other services or professionals.

-Clinical Co-ordinator's
+Clinical Co-ordinators

 They coordinate the services provided by the multidisciplinary team and are the main point of contact for staff, families and other professionals.
 They are the link between the family, the team and other agencies involved.